xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 {{< /mermaid >}}
 </div>

+Regarding to only these objects, links can be created.
+*(Persons -> Teams -> Organizations -> Locations)*

-Regarding only these three objects, links can be done.
-Before that, checking links between objects from [default objects](#default-objects).
+Before doing that, there are links between objects covered in [default objects](#default-objects).

 `Organizations` are owning `CIs`.
 CIs are exposed to `Services` & are ruled by `Provider Contracts`.
 They can be related to `Documents` & appear in `Tickets`.